Anton Rippon

+Career as a journalist

 He was born in Derby and grew up there.
 He has spent almost all his working life in the newspaper and publishing industry including working as a reporter for the Derby Evening Telegraph and as a feature writer for the Nottingham Evening Post.
-He was a football writer for the Sunday Telegraph and editor of the Footballer Magazine.
-He also edited the Sports Journalists' Association of Great Britain Year Book.
+He was a football writer for the Sunday Telegraph, covering the Midlands and South Yorkshire, and editor of the Footballer Magazine and the Sports Journalists' Association of Great Britain Year Book and he also worked for Derby County's media department.

+Published books on sport and wartime history

-He is the author of more than 40 books, on sport and wartime history, and including an autobiographical memoir A Derby Boy, which was published in 2007.
+He is the author of more than 60 books, on sport and wartime history, and including an autobiographical memoir A Derby Boy, which was published in 2007.
 His work has appeared in a wide range of national newspapers and magazines including The Guardian, The Times and The Independent and he has written radio documentaries for the BBC.
 He has appeared on BBC TV, ITV and Sky Sports.

+Founder of publication company

 In 1982, he founded Breedon Books, the sports and history publisher that he sold in 2003 to resume writing full-time.
 In 1993, the Derby County Former Professional Players' Association elected him an honorary member, and in 2015 named him as the recipient of its annual merit award for services to the club.
 He is also a member of the Sports Journalists' Association, the International Society of Olympic Historians and the Football Writers' Association.
 His book Gunter Plüschow: Airman, Escaper, Explorer, was published by Pen & Sword in 2009.
 A collection of his columns from the Derby Telegraph – A Derby View – was published by Wharncliffe in October 2010.

+He worked with showbusiness stars Sir Norman Wisdom, Max Bygraves and Bill Maynard on the publishing of their respective autobiographies.

+He was a member of the editorial team for the 2010 FIFA World Cup Official Book.

-His forebears include Major Sir Richard Whieldon Barnett MP, who represented Great Britain at rifle shooting in the 1908 Olympic Games; Thomas Whieldon, the respected potter and business partner of Josiah Wedgwood.
+His forebears include Major Sir Richard Whieldon Barnett MP, who represented Great Britain at rifle shooting in the 1908 Summer Olympics; Thomas Whieldon, the respected potter and business partner of Josiah Wedgwood.

+Honorary degrees and awards

 In 2016 the University of Derby awarded him an honorary master's degree for services to journalism.

 Rippon was named Newspaper Columnist of the Year in the 2017 Midlands Media Awards.

+Award judge

 He is a judge for the British Sports Journalism Awards, and the Midlands Media Student Awards.